pablo1793/mp2-think-twice-memory-game/README.md

     * Check that cards are shuffled upon starting a new game.
     * Check that cards shuffle after clicking the game-over overlay and restart the game.
     * Check that cards shuffle after clicking the victory overlay and restart the game.
+    * Repeat tests on tablet and mobile screen sizes.

 ## Screenshots